ufuk-cakir/GAMMA/README.md

 This project, developed by Ufuk Çakir, introduces the code  to generate the GAMMA (Galactic Attributes of Mass, Metallicity, and Age) dataset, a comprehensive collection of galaxy data tailored for Machine Learning applications.
 The dataset offers detailed 2D maps and 3D cubes of 11 960 galaxies,capturing essential attributes: stellar age, metallicity, and mass.
 Ideal for feature extraction, clustering, and regression tasks, GAMMA offers a unique lens for exploring galac-tic structures through computational methods and is a bridge between astrophysical simulations and the field of scientific machine learning (ML)

+The GAMMA dataset can be downloaded on Zenodo.

 *Interdisciplinary Center for Scientific Computing (IWR), Heidelberg University, 09/2023*

 ## Installation

-The dataset loads galaxies from the [IllustrisTNG](https://www.tng-project.org/) suite.
+The code loads galaxies from the [IllustrisTNG](https://www.tng-project.org/) suite.
 For thet, the respective python package should be installed:
 ```
 $ cd ~
 $ git clone https://github.com/illustristng/illustris_python.git
 $ pip install illustris_python/
 ```
+Check the [Starting Guide](https://www.tng-project.org/data/docs/scripts/) on the TNG webpage for more information.

-For installation, run
+For installation of the code, run
 `source setup.sh`

-Check the [Starting Guide](https://www.tng-project.org/data/docs/scripts/) on the TNG webpage for more information.

 ## Configuration